AMUSED(1) General Commands Manual AMUSED(1)

 command [argument ...]

 Specify the command to run.
 If no commands are specified, status is assumed.
+Commands may be abbreviated to a unique prefix, for example ‘rep’ can be given instead of repeat.

 The following commands are available: